amixaam/FileShare/readme.md

 This is a simple file server written in Go.
 It serves files from a specified directory and provides a simple web interface for browsing and downloading files.

+### Installation

+Install the exetuable by downloading the latest release from the [releases page](https://github.com/amixaam/FileShare/releases/).

 ### Usage

 To use the file server, you need to specify the directory to serve files from.
 By default, the server will serve files from the `~/SharedFiles` directory.
 You can specify a different directory using the `-dir` flag.